Evidence Level

 Healthy male volunteers.
 24-week intervention.

 L-carnitine + CHO increased muscle total carnitine content by ~21% — first definitive demonstration after decades of failed attempts.
 During moderate exercise, fat oxidation increased ~55% and glycogen utilization decreased 55%; during high-intensity exercise, glycogen sparing and reduced lactate.
-Practical implication: oral L-carnitine works for muscle uptake ONLY when paired with adequate carbohydrate (insulin spike opens muscle carnitine transporters).
+Practical implication: oral L-carnitine works for muscle uptake only when paired with adequate carbohydrate (insulin spike opens muscle carnitine transporters).

 2

-Meta-analysis of 13 controlled trials examining L-carnitine supplementation outcomes in patients following acute myocardial infarction.
+Pooled analysis of 13 controlled trials examining L-carnitine supplementation outcomes in patients following acute myocardial infarction.
 (DiNicolantonio et al. 2013, Mayo Clin Proc)

 Pooled across 13 trials.